 When researching for this article I found this explanation for the spoon theory “The theory is simply a story that explains what it is like to live with a chronic illness or disability.
 A person who is chronically disabled or ill only has a limited amount of expendable energy each day.
 The spoon theory uses a metaphor of spoons to turn energy into a measurable concept.
 A person living with chronic illness or disability only has a certain number of spoons in their possession each day, and every small action a person takes can result in a lost spoon.
 Once a person loses a spoon, it is very hard to get that back until after a full night’s sleep.
 Simple actions like getting out of bed, taking a shower, walking, and driving can require enormous amounts of energy that people don’t have.”

 Now imagine what it is like for someone who suffers from a chronic disorder that for many means NO amount of sleep guarantees they will get their “spoons” back.
 This is what living with Idiopathic Hypersomnia is like for most of us.
 “But there is medication isn’t there?’
 I hear you say.
 The medication that is typically prescribed for people with Idiopathic Hypersomnia does not treat the cause it only treats the symptom of sleepiness so it can sometimes actually make our situation worse!
 Yes, it can assist to keep us awake for a short time, however how helpful is keeping someone awake who has a very real need for excessive amounts of sleep?
 What do you think happens to someone who is kept awake when their brain needs sleep?
 Yes, they suffer sleep deprivation.
-The problem is people with Idiopathic Hypersomnia can experience the effects of sleep deprivation despite regularly having 8-9 hours of good quality sleep.
+The problem is people with Idiopathic Hypersomnia can experience the effects of sleep deprivation despite regularly having 8-9 (but typically much more) hours of good quality sleep.
 So many people with Idiopathic Hypersomnia suffer the effects of never feeling fully awake and constantly feeling sleepy but their medication can also cause them to be sleep deprived!
 Read *no win situation*

 The spoon theory for people with Idiopathic Hypersomnia can mean that they may never know how many spoons they are going to have from one day to the next because sleeping does not give us back a new supply of spoons.
 On top of this the medication we are prescribed doesn't treat the cause and it often makes the symptoms worse so it doesn't guarantee a new set of spoons either.
 The perfect analogy for using stimulants and wake promoting medications for Idiopathic Hypersomnia is a quote from Dr Jenkins Associate Professor of Anesthesiology and Assistant Professor of Pharmacology at Emory University, “it is like flooring the gas pedal in a car with the park brake engaged".
 It would seem that people with Idiopathic Hypersomnia need treatment options that actually turn sleep off rather than simply force them to stay awake.
 So the next time you have an opinion about someone with Idiopathic Hypersomnia or some words of advice please remember these key points: